Spydr06/logicrs/README.md

 This program is meant for students, who want learn about [boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra) and visualize their equations as well as for developers simulating and debugging conditional expressions found everywhere in programming.

-## Current State

-> coming soon...

 ## Installation

+LogicRs can be downloaded as a prebuilt package from the [releases](https://github.com/Spydr06/logicrs/releases) tab in the following formats:

+- `.AppImage` package (Linux)
+- `.zip` portable installation (Windows)

+Alternatively, you can download this repository and build LogicRs from source.
-Please refer to [INSTALL.md](./INSTALL.md) for installation instructions and information about compatability
+Please refer to [INSTALL.md](./INSTALL.md) for build instructions and information about compatability

+## Documentation

-Prebuilt binaries can be found at the **releases** tab of this repository.
+Documentation can be found in the [DOCS.md](./DOCS.md) file.

 ## Examples

 Examples demonstrating this program can be found in the `examples/` directory.
-> coming soon...

 ## Contributing